-The proposal for determining public interest, which must include information on properties that are to be affected and their registered owners, is submitted to the Government of Montenegro (or the Municipal Assembly) by the Beneficiary of Expropriation, through the responsible Administrative Authority (the Real Estate Directorate).
+The proposal for determining public interest, which must include information on properties that are to be affected and their registered owners, is submitted to the Government of Montenegro by the Beneficiary of Expropriation, through the responsible Administrative Authority (the Real Estate Directorate).
 The Beneficiary of Expropriation can be the state, municipality, state funds and public enterprises, unless otherwise determined by the law.
-The Government of Montenegro (or the Municipal Assembly) has to decide within 60 days of receiving the proposal.
+The Government of Montenegro has to decide within 60 days of receiving the proposal.
 An administrative dispute can be initiated against the decision on public interest of the Government of Montenegro with the Supreme Court of Montenegro.